dapr/cli/README.md

 > Note: To see that Dapr has been installed successfully, from a command prompt run the `docker ps` command and check that the `daprio/dapr:latest`,  `dapr_redis` and `dapr_zipkin` container images are all running.

 This step creates the following defaults:
-1. components folder which is later used at runtime unless the `--components-path` option is provided.
+1. components folder which is later used during `dapr run` unless the `--components-path` option is provided.
 For Linux/MacOS, the default components folder path is `$HOME/.dapr/components` and for Windows it is `%USERPROFILE%\.dapr\components`.
 2. component files in the components folder called `pubsub.yaml`, `statestore.yaml` and `zipkin.yaml`.
 3. default config file `$HOME/.dapr/config.yaml` for Linux/MacOS or for Windows at `%USERPROFILE%\.dapr\config.yaml` to enable tracing on `dapr init` call.
 Can be overridden with the `--config` flag on `dapr run`.